Expression Syntax

 Expression in exclusive gateways

 Expressions used in exclusive gateways must evaluate to a single boolean value.
-Examples for such expressions are listed below.

 .